 I studied with Dr. Jon Kabat-Zinn in 1999 to learn the techniques in mindfulness-based stress reduction (MBSR) he developed at the University of Massachusetts Medical Center.
 During this training for professionals, Dr. Kabat-Zinn admonished us that in order to teach this training we would need to have our own practice of mindfulness for at least two years prior to teaching.
 The reason for this is not just one of credibility, but of the teachers’ ability to embody the attitudes within themselves.
 I have taken professional training in Mindfulness-based Cognitive Therapy for Depression: Preventing Relapse, with Dr. Zindel V. Segal.

 I first became interested in health psychology as a graduate student.
 I was certified by the Biofeedback Society of California and used biofeedback, cognitive therapy, and stress reduction in my work at Kaiser Hospital in Vallejo, California.
 I had the good fortune to see hundreds of patients with chronic medical conditions such as intractable migraine, musculoskeletal pain, back and neck pain, and anxiety and stress-related symptoms.
 My work combined cognitive therapy, relaxation training, and self-regulation through biofeedback and other self-regulation strategies.
 I conducted research at Kaiser that demonstrated that this blended treatment helped people with chronic headache experience less pain and use less medication.

 During this time I also worked with Dr. Thomas Hanna, who developed Somatics, and his partner, Dr. Eleanor Criswell.
 They were working with new techniques to help people with persistent pain.
 Dr. Criswell mentored me in yoga and meditation.
-Last year I chose to deepen my work in this area by completing training to become a Certified Yoga Instructor RYT-200 under the direction of Baba Hari Das at Mt Madona Center in Northern California.
+In 2010 I chose to deepen my work in this area by completing training to become a Certified Yoga Instructor RYT-200 under the direction of Baba Hari Das at Mt Madona Center in Northern California.